otus-devops-2019-05/mihmantis_infra/README.md

 ### HW10

 Created ansible roles for app and db
-Seperated enviroments in ansible into stage and prod
+Separated enviroments in ansible into stage and prod
-Using ansible vault for sensitive information
+Used ansible role from ansble-galaxy to create nginx proxy Using ansible vault for sensitive information

 ##### Extra tasks